USS Buchanan (DDG-14): Vietnam War

-On 5 January 1965 Buchanan departed with destroyers Chevalier, Rowan and Black for Pearl Harbor.
+On 5 January 1965, Buchanan departed with destroyers Chevalier, Rowan and Black for Pearl Harbor.
 She left for Subic Bay on 13 January with England, Dale, Hamner, Wiltsie, and Chevalier, putting into their destination on 26 January.
 On 1 February Buchanan began her tour of duty patrolling, providing escort and plane guard services in the South China Sea.
 As the situation worsened in Southeast Asia, President Lyndon B. Johnson began increasing the number of American troops in South Vietnam.
 On 8 March 1965 the 9th Marine Expeditionary Brigade landed at Da Nang.

-In between operations Buchanan visited Yokosuka (28 April–7 May, 18–26 June, and 23–26 July), Hong Kong (9–13 June and 16–19 July), Subic Bay (14 June), and Okinawa (28 June).
-On 27 July 1965 Buchanan set course for home.
+In between operations, Buchanan visited Yokosuka (28 April–7 May, 18–26 June, and 23–26 July), Hong Kong (9–13 June and 16–19 July), Subic Bay (14 June), and Okinawa (28 June).
+On 27 July 1965 Buchanan set course for the United States.
 She stopped at Pearl Harbor for a few days (2–3 August) before mooring at San Diego on 9 August.
 In mid-September, the destroyer entered Long Beach for overhaul (16 September–11 November) then spent the rest of the year conducting local operations.
-For her time in the South China Sea, Buchanan was awarded Armed Services Expeditionary Forces Medal for supporting air strike operations over Vietnam.
+For her time in the South China Sea, Buchanan was awarded the Armed Services Expeditionary Forces Medal for supporting air strike operations over Vietnam.

-During the early months of 1966 Buchanan operated out of her homeport conducting routine operations in the eastern Pacific.
+During the early months of 1966, Buchanan operated out of her homeport conducting routine operations in the eastern Pacific.
 During April the destroyer participated in the fleet exercise "Gray Ghost" (12–22 April 1966).
 In June she was steaming for the western Pacific with Black and Southerland for another six-month deployment (11 June–21 December).
 On 1 July, Buchanan operated as a plane guard in Dixie Station, off the Mekong delta, for the aircraft carrier Intrepid as her aircraft executed air strikes in South Vietnam.
 Buchanan then moved north for operations in Yankee Station off Da Nang and the coast of North Vietnam (7–21 July).
 She broke from her combat operations to serve as the flagship of the United States Seventh Fleet during a port visit to Bangkok, Thailand, on 25–29 July 1966.
 Over the next several months, Buchanan alternated her operations between Yankee and Dixie stations.
 Wrapping up combat duty, she put into Hong Kong for a few days' rest (21–26 November) before working her way home via Okinawa (28–29 November), Yokosuka (1–4 December), and Pearl Harbor (15 December).
 She put into San Diego on 21 December 1966 where she remained until shifting to Long Beach Naval Shipyard for overhaul (15 March–5 August 1967), returning to San Diego for sea trials, refresher training for her crew, and local operations.